MicrosoftDocs/customer-insights/ci-docs/data/lead-profile-summary.md

 ms.custom: bap-template
 ---

-# Add customer insights to Dynamics 365 Sales
+# Provide lead profile summaries to Dynamics 365 Sales (preview)

 Dyanmics 365 Sales users can enrich their leads with insights from Customer Insights - Data.
 The insight is based on the ingested and unified activity data, such as emails, reviews, transactions, purhcases, or web logs.
 The insight will be an observation of one of the following: